Arctic Tern

 Red Necked Grebe

-Podiceps Griselda, it is more commonly known as the Red Necked Grebe, is a migratory aquatic bird found on Vancouver Island during the winter months.
+Podiceps Griselda, more commonly known as the Red Necked Grebe, is a migratory aquatic bird found on Vancouver Island during the winter months.
 Like all grebes, the Red-Necked is a wonderful swimmer and a fast diver, they respond to danger by diving rather than flying away.
 The feet are positioned far back on the body, near the tail, this makes the bird ungainly on land.
 It dives for fish.
 All Grebes will swallow their own feathers, possibly to protect the digestive system from fish bones.
 Read More….

 Red-Throated Loon

 The Red-Throated Loon is a very common visitor to the Pacific Northwest Coast.
 They only reach up to 65 cm long and are the smallest species of all known Loon species in the wild.
-They are very good at flying with speeds of up to almost 80 km per hour, and they can fly for a very long period of time.
+They are very good at flying at speeds of up to almost 80 km per hour, and they can fly for a very long period of time.
 These birds are very beautiful.
 Read More….

 Ring-Billed Gull

 The Island has many types of seabirds, gulls, terns, cormorants, murres, puffins, grebes, loons, and many more.
 Take a walk along any beach, look toward the sea, and you will be amazed.
 I have always enjoyed watching the almost comedic antics of our gulls.
-True seabirds are ocean-going birds that make their living off the sea, most only coming to land only to breed and raise their young.
+True seabirds are ocean-going birds that make their living off the sea, most only coming to land to breed and raise their young.
 Not often seen during the non-breeding season.
 These birds are quite easily viewed in spring and summer when they come to shore to breed.

 A seabird’s life on land is pretty chaotic.
 As spring unfolds, huge rafts of seabirds gather around nesting islands as they prepare to breed.
-The rocky coast of Vancouver Island provides seabirds with ideal nesting habitat.
+The rocky coast of Vancouver Island provides seabirds with an ideal nesting habitat.
 Thousands of coastal rocks and islands dot the coastal regions.
-Though small they provide safe breeding habitat for many species of seabirds.
+Though small they provide a safe breeding habitat for many species of seabirds.
 Along the shores of Vancouver Island, you will find the many other birds we have listed here that also make a living from the sea.